General Fitness Training Program

 What do I do in the cool-down?

 A cool-down unit aims to remove waste products from the muscles, realign muscle fibres and re-establish their normal range of movement.
 This unit should comprise a 5-minute gentle jog or cycle followed by some static stretching exercise you hold for 10 seconds, e.g. Chest Stretch, Shoulder and Triceps Stretch, Hamstring Stretch, Calf Stretch, Hip and Thigh Stretch and Quadriceps Stretch.
-An explanation of these exercise and other exercises are detailed on the static stretching exercise page.
+An explanation of these exercises and other exercises is detailed on the static stretching exercise page.
 This unit will last between 10 and 15 minutes.

 What do I need to take with me?